BIGJRA/BIGJRA.github.io/reborn.md

 |Watchog           |9  |
 |**Primeape**      |2  |

-Grab the *Super Repel* and enter the next room.
+Grab the *Super Repel* and hidden *Exp.
+Candy L* and enter the next room.

 **Slums Playground Main Room**